Authorize service principal access to Azure Databricks with OAuth

 To enable the service principal to use clusters or SQL warehouses, you must give the service principal access to them.
 See Compute permissions or Manage a SQL warehouse.

-To use OAuth M2M authentication, you must set the following associated environment variables, .databrickscfg fields, Terraform fields, or Config fields:
+To use OAuth authorization with the unified authentication tool, you must set the following associated environment variables, .databrickscfg fields, Terraform fields, or Config fields:

 • The Azure Databricks host, specified as https://accounts.databricks.azure.cn for account operations or the target per-workspace URL, for example https://adb-1234567890123456.7.databricks.azure.cn for workspace operations.